 History abounds in Butte County, with dozens of historical buildings, museums, and structures.
 If you’re interested in some of the more obscure pieces of history, we recommend hopping in the car for a self-guided history tour of the 81 historical markers and war memorials that can be found in towns big and small across the county.
 It’s a great way to learn more about the area and see a variety of sights along the way.

 Cast a Line

 With two major rivers, one of the state’s largest reservoirs, and countless other creeks and lakes, Butte County is a great place for Northern California fishing.
 Lake Oroville is one of the best bass fishing spots in the country and also for catching landlocked king salmon.
 River fishers will find the Feather River one of the best places for boat or bank fishing of California and King salmon and steelhead.
 For quieter spots, you can check out Butte Creek, Lake DeSabla, Paradise Lake, Philbrook Reservoir, or the Sacramento River.

-Catch an Outdoor Summer Concert
+Catch an Outdoor Seasonal Concert

 Celebrate the End of Summer at the Butte County Fair

 For more than 75 years, the Butte County Fair in Gridley has been the unofficial send-off to summer.
 Every August, the Butte County fairgrounds come to life with a carnival, vendors, livestock shows, exhibits, and more, and families spend hours making memories that will last until next year’s fair.